 The surgical procedures that are performed by the surgeons at PPSD are designed to provide the best outcomes.
-However, there are times when a client may need assistance in managing post-operative side effects.
+However, there are times when a patient may need assistance in managing post-operative side effects.
 In these instances, there is no need to play the hero.
 Your energy is best spent resting and recuperating, and pain medications make that possible.
 They may also you to be more active, thereby protecting against some complications like blood clotting or pneumonia.

 It’s important to note that doctors and nurses primarily measure your pain by asking you to rate it on a scale of 1 to 10.
 In other words, if you do not accurately disclose how you feel, it may be difficult for the physician to prescribe the right pain medications.
 Clear communication is always the key to a successful recovery, so do not hesitate to be honest with your healthcare providers.

 Types of pain you may experience after your procedure include…

 - Muscle pain in the back, chest, shoulders or neck

 - Joint and movement pain when you sit, walk or cough